teleprint-me/archive/README.md

 The `main.py` script processes input CSV files for each exchange, generates intermediate results (IR), processes the IR transactions to generate gains and losses (GL) transactions, and then processes the GL transactions to generate the Form-8949 CSV output.
-Additionally, it also processes the Robinhood Form-1099 CSV if provided.
+Additionally, it processes the Robinhood Form-1099 CSV if provided.

 #### Arguments